CodeHarborHub/codeharborhub.github.io/dsa/basic-topics/time-complexity.md

 ## Conclusion

-Understanding time complexity is crucial for designing efficient algorithms and evaluating their performance.
+Time complexity is an essential concept in computer science that is used to analyze the efficiency of algorithms.
+By understanding time complexity, you can determine how the running time of an algorithm grows as the size of the input increases.
+This knowledge is crucial for designing efficient algorithms and optimizing code for performance.
+By using Big $O$ notation and common analysis techniques, you can analyze the time complexity of algorithms and make informed decisions about algorithm design and implementation.

 ---